gamzrdogane/Conditioned-3D-Deep-Kriging-with-Locally-Varying-Anisotropy/README.md

 ### Overview of DeepKriging (DK) Structure in This Study
 ![Figure7](https://github.com/user-attachments/assets/15386a99-327f-45c5-9869-e93e7632f673)

-## HFM-based shortest path distance (SPD)
+## HFM-based Shortest Path Distance (SPD)
-The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD (modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075)).
+The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD, modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075).
 In the C-DK+LVA model, HFM-based SPD captures the direction and magnitude of anisotropy from the LVA field and integrates it into the embedding layer, replacing the traditional kernel basis functions used in DK.

 ![Figure3](https://github.com/user-attachments/assets/b39c7a13-32ce-45d4-b516-6e0860a3d504)

 ### Getting Started with 3D Estimation Using C-DK and C-DK+LVA

-**Folder C-DK 3D-Nested CV:** This folder contains the necessary datasets and demonstrates how DK is expanded into 3D, integrating Locally Dependent Moments (LDM) to accurately reproduce observed values at sampled locations and enhance computational efficiency.
-To run the code, simply execute `C-DK 3D-Nested CV.ipynb`.
+**Folder C-DK 3D-Nested CV:** This folder includes an example Data folder essential for the implementation of the C-DK model and a Jupyter notebook that demonstrates how DK is expanded into 3D.
+Conditioning is ensured using Locally Dependent Moments (LDM).
+To run the code, simply execute C-DK 3D-Nested CV.ipynb.
+You may need GSLIB executable files.

-**Folder C-DK+LVA 3D-Nested:** This folder includes datasets essential for implementing Locally Varying Anisotropy (LVA), which enhances the model's ability to depict complex geological features.
+**Folder C-DK+LVA 3D-Nested CV:** This folder includes a Data folder essential for implementing C-DK+LVA, which enhances the model's ability to depict complex geological features.
 To run the code, simply execute `C-DK+LVA 3D-Nested CV.ipynb`.
+The same dataset is used with Folder C-DK 3D-Nested CV.

 ### Development and Testing Environment
 The project was developed and tested with the following software and library versions: